arianacx/aseprite-errors/README.md

 issue: forgot to initialize the Visual Studio call in cmd: call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat" -arch=x64 always required for the compilation

+# other errors (uncommon)
+issues with skia or aseprite folders.
+If you do not use any decompressor program and just Windows' native options, there might be some issues with copy and pasting files (from downloads to Local Disk), try to decompress *before* copying, else some subfolders or files might not be copied.

+# farwell
+I hopw this quick guide was useful, it is mainly meant for users who have never compiled any program before.